ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 **When working on any project all pull-requests must be squashed.**

 The goal of doing so first and foremost is to keep PRs small and focused on a single issue.
-If you think to yourself `all my hard work and organized commits are going to be lost` then your PR is most likely out of scope and trying to solve more then one issue at a time which means you should split it up into multiple PRs that are meaningful even after being squashed.
+If you think to yourself: *"all my hard work and organized commits are going to be lost"*, then your PR is most likely out of scope and trying to solve more then one issue at a time which means you should split it up into multiple PRs that are meaningful even after being squashed.

 Another benefit of squashing is to have a clean & flat git history which allows to easily blame changes without having to go through 100 commits to finally reach what you were looking for.

 **We only care about the net effect of the pull-requests, i.e. "feat: wallet integration".
 We don't care about the 30 commits of "bugfix, added, removed, refactored".
 We want a clear and concise history without any noise.**

-## How to label and organise GitHub Issues & Pull Requests
+## How to label and organize GitHub Issues & Pull Requests

-In order to make everyones life easier when looking for issues or pull requests of specific types, priority or severity it is important to make proper use of labels so it is possible to identify the status and importance without having to look into it.
+To make everyone's life easier when looking for issues or pull requests of specific types, priority or severity it is important to make proper use of labels so it is possible to identify the status and importance without having to look into it.

 **Notes**